TAKE 5 logo

 Is TAKE 5 a good franchise to own?

 Whether TAKE 5 is a good franchise depends on your goals, experience, and local market.
 Key factors from the 2025 FDD: TAKE 5 operates 1142 locations, received a legal risk score of 75/100, a training and support score of 88/100.
-Financial performance data is disclosed in Item 19.
+Financial performance data from Item 19 is being compiled.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a TAKE 5 franchise worth the investment?

 The value of a TAKE 5 franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $912,248 to $2,053,642.
-TAKE 5 disclosed average gross sales of $1,384,790 in 2025.
 The system reported 1 terminated units in 2025.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 What is the failure rate of TAKE 5 franchises?